We’ve shared for years that one of the best secrets of shopping at Costco has been their incredibly-priced half-sheet cakes.

 My local Costco is selling the half-sheet cakes for $18.99.
 You just have to give them 24-hour lead time.
 Bonus: You get to customize these cakes, too, with a dozen different designs.

-At least samples are coming back to Costco.
+At least samples are back at Costco.

 But even those will look different.
 You’ll be handed prepackaged items, separated from the sample server by a plexiglass shield.